-TITLE 8, DIVISION 1, CHAPTER 4 (B) COVID-19 cases who tested positive but never developed COVID-19 symptoms shall not return to work until a minimum of 10 days have passed since the date of specimen collection of their first positive COVID-19 test.
-(C) Once a COVID-19 case has met the requirements of subsection (c)(10)(A) or (B), as applicable, a negative COVID-19 test shall not be required for an employee to return to work.
-(D) Persons who had a close contact may return to work as follows: Persons who had a close contact but never developed any COVID-19 symptoms may return to work after 14 days have passed since the last know close contact unless one of the exceptions below applies: when a.
-10 days have passed since the last known close contact and the person wears a face covering and maintain six feet of distance from others while at the workplace, for 14 days following the last date of close contact; or b.
-7 days have passed since the last known close contact; the person tested negative for COVID-19 using a polymerase change reactions (PCR) COVID-19 test with the specimen taken day 5 or later after the last known close contact; and the person wears a face covering and maintain six feet of distance from others while at the workplace, for 14 days following the last date of close contact.
-2. Persons who had a close contact and developed any COVID-19 symptom cannot return to work until the requirements of subsection (c)(10)(A) have been met, unless all of the following are true: a.
-The person tested negative for COVID-19 using a polymerase chain reaction (PCR) COVID-19 test with specimen taken after the onset of symptoms; and b.
-At least 10 days have passed since the last known close contact; and c.
-The person has been symptom-free for at least 24 hours, without using fever-reducing medications.
-3. During critical staffing shortages, when there are not enough staff to provide safe patient care, essential critical infrastructure workers in the following categories may return after Day 7 from the date of last exposure if they have received a negative PCR COVID-19 test result from a specimen collected after Day 5: a.
-Health care workers who did not develop COVID-19 symptoms; b.
-Emergency response workers who did not develop COVID-19 symptoms; and c.
-Social service workers who did not develop COVID-19 symptoms and who work face to face with clients in child welfare or assisted living.
+- (A) COVID-19 cases with COVID-19 symptoms shall not return to work until: - 1.
+At least 24 hours have passed since a fever of 100.4 degrees Fahrenheit or higher has resolved without the use of fever-reducing medications; and - 2.
+COVID-19 symptoms have improved; and - 3.
+At least 10 days have passed since COVID-19 symptoms first appeared. - (B) COVID-19 cases who tested positive but never developed COVID-19 symptoms shall not return to work until a minimum of 10 days have passed since the date of specimen collection of their first positive COVID-19 test. - (C) Once a COVID-19 case has met the requirements of subsection (c)(10)(A) or (B), as applicable, Aa negative COVID-19 test shall not be required for an employee to return to work. - (D) Persons who had a close contact may return to work as follows: - 1.
+Persons who had a close contact but never developed any COVID-19 symptoms may return to work when 10 days have passed since the last known close contact.

-- (E) If an order to isolate, quarantine, or exclude an employee is issued by a local or state health official, the employee shall not return to work until the period of isolation or quarantine is completed or the order is lifted.
-If no period was specified, then the period shall be in accordance with the return to work periods in subsection (c)(10)(A), (c)(10)(B), or (c)(10)(D), as applicable. - (F) If no violations of local or state health officer orders for isolation, quarantine, or exclusion would result, the Division may, upon request, allow employees to return to work on the basis that the removal of an employee would create undue risk to a community's health and safety.
-In such cases, the employer shall develop, implement, and maintain effective control measures to prevent transmission in the workplace including providing isolation for the employee at the workplace and, if isolation is not feasible, the use of respirators in the workplace.
+- 2. Persons who had a close contact and developed any COVID-19 symptom cannot return to work until the requirements of subsection (c)(10)(A) have been met, unless all of the following are true: - a.
+The person tested negative for COVID-19 using a polymerase chain reaction (PCR) COVID-19 test with specimen taken after the onset of symptoms; and - b.
+At least 10 days have passed since the last known close contact; and - c.
+The person has been symptom-free for at least 24 hours, without using fever-reducing medications. - 3.
+During critical staffing shortages, when there are not enough staff to provide safe patient care, essential critical infrastructure workers in the following categories may return after Day 7 from the date of last exposure if they have received a negative PCR COVID-19 test result from a specimen collected after Day 5: - a.
+Health care workers who did not develop COVID-19 symptoms; - b.
+Emergency response workers who did not develop COVID-19 symptoms; and - c.
+Social service workers who did not develop COVID-19 symptoms and who work face to face with clients in child welfare or assisted living. - (ED) If an order to isolate, or quarantine, or exclude an employee is issued by a local or state health official, the employee shall not return to work until the period of isolation or quarantine is completed or the order is lifted.
+If no period was specified, then the period shall be in accordance with the return to work periods in subsection (c)(10)(A), (c)(10)(B), or (c)(10)(D), as applicable 10 days from the time the order to isolate was effective, or 14 days from the time the order to quarantine was effective. - (FE) If there are no violations of local or state health officer orders for isolation, or quarantine, or exclusion would result, the Division may, upon request, allow employees to return to work on the basis that the removal of an employee would create undue risk to a community's health and safety.
+In such cases, the employer shall develop, implement, and maintain effective control measures to prevent transmission in the workplace including providing isolation for the employee at the workplace and, if isolation is not feasible possible, the use of respirators respiratory protection in the workplace.

 Note: Authority cited: Section 142.3, Labor Code.
-Reference: Sections 142.3, 144.6, and 6409.6, Labor Code.
+Reference: Sections 142.3, and 144.6, and 6409.6, Labor Code.